BigPongsakorn02/BigPongsakorn02/README.md

 # Hi there, I'm Pongsakorn👋!
 My name is BigZ from Thailand and I'm a computer engineering student at KMUTT, specializing in 3D modeling and UX/UI design.
-I really enjoy learning languages and frameworks like React and React Netive.
-Explore my GitHub profile and dive into my projects!
+<p>I really enjoy learning languages and frameworks like React.
+Explore my GitHub profile and dive into my projects!</p>

 - 👨‍💻 All of my projects are available at [.](.)